Jenny210409/House-prices/README.md

 ```

 ## Conclusion
-My public score for Random Forest model was 0.14739 whereas 0.14654 for this time.
+My public score(RMSE) for Random Forest model was 0.14739 whereas 0.14654 for this time.
 Accordingly, it increased slightly and it seems like I can get better score if I amend the procedure and use ensemble learning method.